spkelly/cabbagegl/README.md

     ant run

-whould compile, package, and run the thing.
+would compile, package, and run the thing.

 Notes